Labour Hire vs. Temp-to-Perm placement

-Early in 2019, Perfect Hire Human Resources specialist Andrew Cussen saw this opportunity when trying to help a smaller client who’d just won 2-3 years of work and didn’t have the manpower or the knowledge to recruit for it.
+Early in 2019, Perfect Hire Human Resources specialist Andrew Cussen saw this opportunity when trying to help a smaller client who would just win 2-3 years of work and did not have the manpower or the knowledge to recruit for it.
 Temp-to-Perm placement was born.

-It’s important to stress that not every labour hire provider can do this – because not every labour hire provider is made up of ex-site guys who still get on the tools with consistent regularity.
-Perfect Hire is inextricably tied to Perfect Contracting – an unrestricted demolition, HAZMAT removal and civil works company that operates in the tier-one and -two space.
+It is important to stress that not every labour hire provider can do this.
+Because not every labour hire provider is made up of ex-site guys who still get on the tools with consistent regularity.
+Perfect Hire is inextricably tied to Perfect Contracting.
+An unrestricted demolition, HAZMAT removal and civil works company that operates in tier-one and -two spaces.
 The Perfect Hire HR team still regularly work rail possessions for clients such as Downer, Haslin, Brefni and John Holland.
-Additionally, Perfect Hire not only recruits for its own clientele, it recruits for the entire Perfect Group with its current 200-strong workforce.
+Additionally, Perfect Hire not only recruits for its own clientele, but it also recruits for the entire Perfect Group with its current 200-strong workforce.